bspeice/speice.io/_posts/2020-07-24-isomorphic-apps copy.md

 In honor of Webpack 5.0 being released and dramatically easing integration of WebAssembly, it's time to revisit previous work done to use Electron as a backend for Rust GUI applications.

+Structure:

+- Why did I want to do this?: Potential to use Electron+WASM as Rust GUI; not truly native, but at least experimenting with.
+- Problems: Hard to use ecosystem, crates don't compile, MIME types, async loading
+- What changed?: Webpack makes WASM loading asynchronous and easy in v5, Chrome now sets MIME type
+- Demonstration and screenshots
+- Closing thoughts: is it worth it?

+---

 I wasn't expecting to write this, but it's 2020 and we could all use a win.
 When last I addressed using WASM + Electron to write desktop applications in Rust, there were ultimately too many issues to recommend this combination as feasible.
 Since then, there's been a lot of progress, and after